-Describe the aquatic plants and animals occurring in the areas affected by the project, noting the patterns and distribution in the waterways and any associated wetlands and lacustrine environments.
+Describe the aquatic plants and animals occurring in the areas affected by the project, noting the patterns and distribution in the waterways and any associated wetlands and lacustrine environments .
 The description of the plants and animals present or likely to be present in the area will at least include:

-- fish species, mammals, reptiles, amphibians, crustaceans and aquatic invertebrates occurring in the waterways within the affected area

-- · aquatic plants

-- aguatic and benthic substrate.
+- fish species, mammals, reptiles, amphibians, crustaceans and aquatic invertebrates occurring in the waterways within the affected area - any threatened or near threatened migratory marine birds and their habitat - aquatic plants - · aquatic and benthic substrate - habitat downstream of the project, or potentially impacted due to currents in associated lacustrine environments.